 Next morning Dr. Rachel asks Edward to leave as she doesn’t want to be found.
-Edward heads back.
-The warden runs into him and takes him back.
+The warden runs into Edward and takes him back.
 The warden purposely talks about violence with pride.
-This just feeds paranoia further.
-Edward meets Dr. Cawley who mentions about the unidentified person in Ward C who spoke to Noyce.
-Edward says “I think we’ve gotten all we came here for”.
-Dr. Cawley asks “we?”.
+This feeds the paranoia further.
+Edward meets Dr. Cawley and says “I think we’ve gotten all we came here for”.
+Dr. Cawley asks “We?”.
 He says “You don’t have a partner, Marshal.
 You came here alone”.
-Edward believes completely now that Dr. Cawley has set all the traps to declare Edward crazy.
-Edward immediately asks “What partner?”.
+Edward now believes completely that Dr. Cawley has set traps to declare Edward crazy.

 As Edward tries to get to the ferry, he runs into Dr. Naehring who’s carrying an injection.
-The injection is merely a placebo.
-But Dr. Naehring gives Edward the feeling that he’s going to inject and tranquilize Edward.
-He uses the injection on Dr. Naehring instead and makes a run for it.
+The injection is merely a placebo to give Edward the feeling that he’s going to be tranquilized.
+Edward uses the injection on Dr. Naehring and makes a run for it.
 A vision of Dolores appears asking Edward to escape using a ferry.
 He takes his tie out and puts it in Dr. Cawley’s car and sets it on fire to blow the car up.
-His lighting of the tie is an indication of him letting Dolores go.
-This creates a distraction.
-Edward heads to the lighthouse and enters it.
+Setting the tie on fire is an indication of him letting do of Dolores.
+The explosion creates a distraction and Edward heads to the lighthouse.

 Shutter Island Ending Explained – The lighthouse

 Dr. Cawley tells Andrew/Edward that they will lobotomize him if he doesn’t snap out of it.
 Noyce was almost killed 2 weeks ago and the board wants to put an end to this.
-Chuck enters wearing a suit.
-He reveals that he is Dr. Sheehan.
-Dr. Cawley wants Edward/Andrew to see how untrue and impossible his conspiracy theory is.
-He points out that there are no Nazi experiments and it’s just an empty lighthouse.
+Chuck enters wearing a suit and reveals that he is Dr. Sheehan.
+Dr. Cawley wants Edward/Andrew to see how untrue and impossible the conspiracy theory is.
 Edward picks up his revolver and shoots Dr. Cawley.
 There is blood spatter but that is all in Edward/Andrew’s head.
 The gun is not real.
-No shots were fired.
-They tell him about what Dolores has done.
-Edward/Andrew remembers the event that makes him lose his mind – the death of his children and wife.
+They tell him about what Dolores had done.
+Edward/Andrew recollects the death of his children and wife.
 He faints.

-Andrew wakes up.
-He is back to sanity.
-He states how everything about Edward and Rachel is all made up.
-Andrew remembers not taking action about his manic wife which lead to the death of his children.
+Andrew wakes up and is back to sanity.
+He states how everything about Edward and Rachel was all made up.
+Andrew remembers not taking any action about his wife’s mental condition and that lead to the death of his children.
 Dr. Cawley says that they once broke through to Andrew 9 months ago but he regressed.
-So they wait until next morning to see if Andrew is going to regress again.
+So they wait until next morning to see if Andrew is going to stay sane or regress again.

-Shutter Island Ending Dialogue: Live as a monster or to die as a good man
+Shutter Island Ending Quote: Live as a monster or to die as a good man

-Here’s what Andrew means.
+Here’s the Shutter Island ending interpretation; what Andrew means.
 He has not regressed.
 He’s only acting like he has.
 He has snapped out of his insanity but now his guilt is not letting him live on.
 If he discloses that he has not regressed, then Andrew will live on as the monster who took the life of his family.
 Instead, he decides to revert to Edward Daniels, the good man.
 Edward is taken away for lobotomization.
-Dr. Sheehan is confused by what he’s just heard and as he calls out to Edward as they take him away for the procedure.
+Dr. Sheehan is confused by what he’s just heard and he tries calling out to Edward as they take him away for the procedure.
 The film ends and the audience is left devastated.